paritytech/polkadot/roadmap/implementors-guide/guide.md

 Dispatch a `PovFetchSubsystemMessage(relay_parent, candidate_hash, sender)` and listen on the receiver for a response.

 *on receiving CandidateBackingSubsystemMessage*
-* If the message is a `CandidateBackingSubsystemMessage::RegisterBackingWatcher`, register the watcher and trigger it each time a new candidate is backed.
-Also trigger it once initially if there are any backed candidates at the time of receipt.
+* If the message is a `CandidateBackingSubsystemMessage::RegisterBackingWatcher`, register the watcher and trigger it each time a new candidate is backable.
+Also trigger it once initially if there are any backable candidates at the time of receipt.
 * If the message is a `CandidateBackingSubsystemMessage::Second`, sign and dispatch a `Seconded` statement only if we have not seconded any other candidate and have not signed a `Valid` statement for the requested candidate.
 Signing both a `Seconded` and `Valid` message is a double-voting misbehavior with a heavy penalty, and this could occur if another validator has seconded the same candidate and we've received their message before the internal seconding request.

 (TODO: send statements to Statement Distribution subsystem, handle shutdown signal from candidate backing subsystem)